 As health care costs continue to rise, the payment system is moving to value-based care models in which quality and cost outcomes determine continued inclusion in insurers’ networks.
 This means that value-based care is no longer something organisations can choose to do as a pilot or an alternative to FFS.
 Rather, it is a critical part of any health care organisation’s short- and long-term strategy to create top-line income and contain costs.
 Moreover, it is a path to transform the business model and position oneself for the future in which we expect the balance to shift from care and treatment to prevention and sustaining well-being.9

 The industry should use this opportunity to elevate the physician’s role as the steward of physical, financial and population health.

 Since 2011, the Deloitte Center for Health Solutions has surveyed a nationally representative sample of US physicians on their attitudes and perceptions about the current market trends impacting medicine and the future state of the practice of medicine.

-The aim of the survey is to understand physician adoption and perception of key market trends of interest to the health care, life sciences, and government sectors.
-In 2020, 680 US primary care and specialty physicians were asked questions about a range of topics: future of work, future of health, virtual health, digital transformation, and value-based care.
-For this article, we compared responses from the 2020 survey to identical or similarly worded questions on value-based care from the surveys of 2018, 2016, and 2014.
+The aim of the survey is to understand physician adoption and perception of key market trends of interest to the health care, life sciences and government sectors.
+In 2020, 680 US primary care and speciality physicians were asked questions about a range of topics: future of work, future of health, virtual health, digital transformation and value-based care.
+For this article, we compared responses from the 2020 survey to identical or similarly worded questions on value-based care from the surveys of 2018, 2016 and 2014.

-The national sample is representative of the American Medical Association (AMA) Masterfile with respect to years in practice, gender, geography, practice type, and specialty to reflect the national distribution of US physicians.
+The national sample is representative of the American Medical Association (AMA) Masterfile with respect to years in practice, gender, geography, practice type and speciality to reflect the national distribution of US physicians.

 Data was collected between January 15 and February 14, 2020.